MediaPreneur/berri_ai/README.md

 ### 👷 Pipelines

-Today we support just 1 pipeline - `docQAPipeline`: This lets you paste a url link to your documentation and get a shareable web app to use it, in 15mins.
+Today we support 1 pipeline - `docQAPipeline`: This lets you paste a url link to your documentation and get a shareable web app to use it, in 15mins.
 We'll handle the chunking, vectorizing, agent initialization, deployment for you.

 1. Install the package: